 The Bernina Express route

-The Bernina Express is a direct train from Chur to Tirano in Italy.
-It crosses the beautiful canton of Graubünden from the north to the south.
-Chur to Tirano is the classic route, but in Summer there are more options: there is a Bernina Express from Davos and St. Moritz as well.
-All trains have in common that they cross the Bernina Pass and end in Tirano.
+The Bernina Express is a direct train between Chur and Tirano in Italy.
+It crosses the beautiful canton of Graubünden from north to south.
+Chur to Tirano is the classic route, but there's also a train from St. Moritz.
+All trains cross the Bernina Pass and end or begin in Tirano.

 The journey from Chur takes about 4 hours.
-From Davos it takes 15 minutes less.
-The route from St. Moritz is shorter, about 2 hours, and does not include the north of Graubünden.
+The route from St. Moritz takes about 2,5 hours, and does not include the north of Graubünden.

 The Bernina Express route is an impressive piece of railway engineering: the train reaches an altitude of 2253 m, even higher than the Glacier Express, and without the help of cogwheel track.
 It requires lots of spiral loops, 55 tunnels and 196 bridges to accomplish this.

-The landscape varies greatly, from high alpine scenery on the Bernina Pass to Mediterranean scenery in the Poschiavo valley to Tirano.
+The landscape varies greatly, from high-alpine scenery on the Bernina Pass to Mediterranean scenery in the Poschiavo valley and Tirano.

 Section 1: Chur to Pontresina